(All fields required)

 The Center for Professional Excellence - Research & Evidence-Based Practice (EBP) supports the Patient Services researcher with help in designing research questions, preparing proposals, analysis, interpretation, and dissemination of research.

-Shared Governance is a decision-making structure at Cincinnati Children's that provides a forum within which nurses define their practice by voicing their ideas and making decisions on issues that impact their work environment and patient care.
-Shared Governance supports the principles of decentralized decision making, shared accountability, and partnerships among the entire healthcare team to deliver exceptional patient care, improve quality of care, and enhance work life.
+Shared Governance is a decision-making structure at Cincinnati Children's that provides nurses the ability to define their practice by voicing their ideas and making decisions on issues that impact their work environment and patient care.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479

 © 1999-2014 Cincinnati Children's Hospital Medical Center